Updated January 2025

 Things to do in Amsterdam:

 Obviously there are lots of museums, parks, restaurants and shops to occupy your hours in Amsterdam, and any guide book or website can give you the “must do” things.
 Walking the canal rings alone can take up a couple of days.
-For first timers, definitely hit all the main sites such as the Rijksmuseum, the Van Gogh museum, Vondelpark, Dam Square, Anne Frank Huis and the canal rings (do yourself a favor and buy tickets online so you can skip the lines.
+For first timers, definitely hit all the main sites such as the Van Gogh museum, Vondelpark, Dam Square, Anne Frank Huis and the canal rings (do yourself a favor and buy tickets online so you can skip the lines.
 You can thank me later).
-We found the Heineken Experience to be a rip off, but if you are intent to do it, get tickets online to save some money and time.
-Once you’ve checked those boxes, some other things I would recommend are:
+We found the Heineken Experience to be underwhelming, but if you are intent to do it, get tickets online to save some money and time.
+The Rijksmuseum is a memorable experience, but if you only have a few days, save it for a longer visit or a rainy day.
+It takes a full day, and you will want to spend your time exploring the city!

 • Biking and picnic through Vondelpark.
 This park is at the southern end of town and is massive.
 In addition to miles of paths, there are tons of fountains, streams, bridges, and cafes.
 If your bike has a basket, pick up some sandwiches and a bottle of wine and have a picnic.